sir-deenicus/EvolutionaryBayes/README.md

 ```
 As I mentioned before, this aspect is not too dissimilar to simulated annealing.
 The advantage now is a nice DSL and a maintained population to capture uncertainty.

+Alternatively, a distribution can be used as a quick way to get a mutator or proposal by using the pattern: `fun parameter -> distribution(parameter).Sample()` using some appropriate distribution.

 **Regret**

 Of course, as the dimensionality of the problem grows, exploration becomes an issue.
 One method to alleviate this is to have min-regret learners at each array index such that something other than uniform sampling is used to decide which weight to adjust.
 One can even imagine a tree based approach where the selected index propagates an attenuated reward up a tree which selects nodes randomly till a leaf (index) is reached.